Caddo

 - Intercultural Marriages

-- Intercultural marriages have historically occurred, contributing to cultural exchange and diversity within the community.
+- Intercultural marriages have historically been part of Caddo society, contributing to cultural exchange and diversity.

 - Shared Educational Initiatives